Krit. Finl. Basidsv., p.306. 1889.

 Solitary to scattered on conifer logs and stumps, less common on hardwoods; fruiting year round.

 Inedible; too woody to be of culinary value.

-The woody conks of Fomes pinicola are dark-brown to blackish-brown typically with a varnished, orange-brown marginal band.
-Ganoderma applanatum, the Artist Conk is similar, though usually not as dark.
+The woody conks of Fomitopsis pinicola are dark-brown to blackish-brown typically with a varnished, orange-brown marginal band.
+Ganoderma brownii, the 'artist conk' is similar, though usually not as dark.
 Its pores bruise brown, as opposed to yellow-buff, lacks a brightly colored marginal band, and has brown rather than pale yellow spores.
 Fomitopsis pinicola conks may grow for many years, each season adding a new layer of tubes.
 Counting the tube layers, somewhat analagous to counting tree rings, gives a rough idea of the age of the conk.
 Fomitopsis pinicola is an important decayer of conifer wood.
 It is generally described as a saprophyte but in some areas is know to attack living trees.